tekknolagi/tekknolagi.github.com/_posts/2024-09-20-type-inference.md

 some thoughts I jotted down as I read:

-- "instead more like function composition" -> give an example where composing two maps takes a type from a to b, then b to c?
 - constrain/unify: could give some intuition early on about the high-level idea? that we're naming everything we can with variables then when we know two types "should" be equal we're matching them up structurally? unification